semmons98/semmons98.github.io/Science_Outreach.md

 <!--
 Include the extra credit quiz I wrote for AST 111 and a discussion of how I have tried to combat AI use by students.
-(Will upload sonification stuff once I have a finished product to show.)
+(add outreach like sonification stuff when I actually do it).
 -->